hmcts/probate-caveats-frontend/README.md

 $ yarn start
 ```

+The application can be completed locally at [https://localhost:3000](https://localhost:3000), provided all services are running in the background as described in the next section.

+### Running the other services in Docker

-The application will be available locally at [https://localhost:3000](https://localhost:3000) but you will need to clone and have the following repositories up and running in the background:
+To run probate-frontend with the other services locally you will need to clone and run the following services:

 - probate-back-office: `https://github.com/hmcts/probate-back-office` - Follow the instructions in `probate-back-office/compose/README.md`.
 - probate-orchestrator-service: `https://github.com/hmcts/probate-orchestrator-service` - Follow the instructions in `probate-orchestrator-service/README.md`